18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/index.md

 #### Scale

-Last but not least, after testing the ML project against design, idea, assumptions, and determining potential feasibility, we should scale it to solve challenges across the business before making large production investments.
+Last but not least, after testing the ML project against design, idea, assumptions, and determining potential feasibility, we should scale it to solve challenges across the business before making significant production investments.

 ### A data strategy

-Firstly, we should care about the readiness of your organization's current data.
+Firstly, we should care about your organization's current data readiness.
 Based on the status of readiness, we will have the corresponding solutions.
 The table below shows three statuses of data readiness.

 | #   | Status     | Description                                                                  | Solution                                       |
 | --- | ---------- | ---------------------------------------------------------------------------- | ---------------------------------------------- |